cherylberger/MechaCar_Statistical_Analysis-/README.md

 This project is intended to provide a few analysis using the production data to better understand the production issues and use the current data to develop models to predict future outcomes.
 The following four steps in the report for MechaCar includes the following:

-* 1) Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes*
+* Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes*
-* 2) Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots*
+* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots*
-* 3) Run t-tests to determine if the manufacturing lots are statistically different from the mean population*
+* Run t-tests to determine if the manufacturing lots are statistically different from the mean population*
-* 4)Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturer and provide a summary interpretation of the findings.*
+* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturer and provide a summary   interpretation of the findings.*

 ## Results
 ### Deliverable 1: Linear Regression to Predict MPG (30 points)